opencontainers/umoci/README.md

 ### Usage ###

-`umoci` has a subcommand-based commandline.
+`umoci` has a subcommand-based command-line.
 For more detailed information, see the generated man pages (which you can build with `make doc`).

 ```